Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 - Skin sensitivity: Macules and patches lack melanocytes, making the skin susceptible to sunlight and can cause the skin to burn quickly instead of tanning.

 - Eye abnormalities: People with vitiligo may experience some irregularities in their retinas and some variation of color in their irises.
-In some cases, there is inflammation of the retina or iris, but vision usually is not affected.
+In some cases, the retina, or iris, is inflammation but vision usually is not affected.

 - Predisposition to autoimmune conditions: Individuals with vitiligo may be more likely to get other autoimmune disorders affecting their body’s immune system.
-Common autoimmune diseases include hypothyroidism, diabetes, and anemia.
+Therefore, common autoimmune diseases include hypothyroidism, diabetes, and anemia.

 Difference Between Vitiligo and Tinea Versicolor

 Vitiligo is often mistaken for tinea versicolor.
 The main difference between these two conditions is that the spots caused by vitiligo are smooth, while tinea versicolor spots can have a scaly texture.
-Another difference is that vitiligo is caused by an autoimmune disorder, whereas tinea versicolor is caused by a fungal infection.
+Another difference is that an autoimmune disorder causes vitiligo, whereas tinea versicolor is caused by a fungal infection.

 When Should I See My Doctor?